 I worked hard for three years, and advanced well, but eventually the desire for my own business came back.
 I was still doing one or two art shows a year, but my interest in being a career Fine Artist had dimmed.
 As much as I hated to admit it… it wasn’t my passion anymore.

-I liked messing with websites and tackling new challenges, so I found a few paying clients and quit my job.
+I liked messing around with websites, so I found a few paying non-techy clients and quit my job.

 Finally!
 A creative, entrepreneurial career where I got to call the shots -- from my living room.
 With two hour lunch breaks.
 Perfection.